armbian/documentation/docs/contribute/run-a-build-server.md

 Reach out through the [contact form](https://www.armbian.com/contact/) with the specs and the location, and we will take it from there.

-If you would rather just hand over a ready machine, install a clean Debian or Ubuntu on it and authorise our key for `root`:
+If you would rather just hand over a ready machine, install the **latest Ubuntu LTS** on it — that is what the rest of the fleet runs — and authorise our key for `root`:

 ```bash
 mkdir -p /root/.ssh && curl -fsSL https://github.com/igorpecovnik.keys >> /root/.ssh/authorized_keys